DMChakrabarti013/DMChakrabarti013/README.md

 - 👋 Hi, I’m @DMChakrabarti013, an undergrad senior double majoring in economics and mathematics.
 - 👀 I’m interested in statistical and economic analysis, particularly in exploring causal relationships between economic policies and their effects in binary treatment cases and developing time series models for continuous treatments.
 - 🌱 I’m an amateur programmer in R, while learning continually.
-- 💞️ I’m looking to collaborate on any projects of interest, but I prefer settings in economics and finance, whether theoretical or applied.
+- 💞️ I’m looking to collaborate on any projects of interest, but I prefer settings in economics and finance, both theoretical an applied.
 - 📫 How to reach me: chakrabartidwaipayan@gmail.com

 <!---